 - Kent Freeman, Chief Operating Officer, Vital Source Technologies, Inc., an Ingram Content Group company

 “1EdTech leadership efforts and technical support have permitted Ellucian and some of its competitors to cooperate in the development of the LIS 2.0 standard for integrating learning management systems and learning information systems (also known as ERP systems).
 Today’s result is that Ellucian’s Banner system conforms to the LIS 2.0 standard, thereby benefitting Ellucian client institutions reliant on LIS 2.0 conformant learning management systems.”

 - Brian Knotts, Senior Vice President and Chief Architect, Ellucian

-“By tapping into the amplifying leverage inherent in IMS standards, academic leaders can design and roll out innovations for scaling up educational opportunities while creating economies of scale for their institutions and students - and the governments that support them.
-Ellucian is proud to help develop and adhere to the standards now empowering the IMS Open Digital Innovation Revolution.”
+“By tapping into the amplifying leverage inherent in 1EdTech standards, academic leaders can design and roll out innovations for scaling up educational opportunities while creating economies of scale for their institutions and students - and the governments that support them.
+Ellucian is proud to help develop and adhere to the standards now empowering the 1EdTech Open Digital Innovation Revolution.”

 - Bill Graves, Senior Vice President for Academic Strategy, Ellucian